joaopereirawd/fiori-nightly/README.md

 ## Goals
 - Learn how to work in SAP Fiori 3.0 with react.js
-- Create a custom theme with fiori-fundamentals framework
+- Create a custom theme with fiori fundamentals framework

 ## Disclaimer
-- **This application isn't an official Paypal Application**.
+- **This application isn't an official Paypal application**.
-- **I'm not working for Paypal or Receiving money of them**.
+- **I'm not working for Paypal or receiving money of them**.

-*I'm doing this as example just to learn more about fiori-fundamentals framework.*
+*I'm doing this as example just to learn more about [fiori-fundamentals](https://sap.github.io/fundamental/) framework.*